 FINANCIAL AID PROGRAM DESCRIPTIONS

 The programs offered by Georgetown University to help students meet college costs are briefly described below.
-For more detailed (and the most current) information about these financial aid programs, and how to apply for them, visit our website.
+Visit our website for the most current detailed information about these financial aid programs and how to apply for them.

-Federal & State Grants: Federal Pell Grants are available to support undergraduate study for students who demonstrate significant financial need.
-Georgetown receives a small allocation of funds for Federal Supplemental Educational Opportunity Grants (FSEOG) from the U.S. Department of Education each year.
-These funds must be awarded to students with the greatest financial need, most of whom will also be Federal Pell Grant recipients.
+Federal & State Grants: Federal Pell Grants are awarded by the U.S. Department of Education to students determined to have significant financial need.
+The amount of each individual grant award depends on the student's financial eligibility and enrollment status.
+Students apply for the Federal Pell Grant by completing the Free Application for Federal Student Aid (FAFSA).
+Georgetown receives a small allocation of Federal Supplemental Educational Opportunity Grant (FSEOG) funds from the U.S. Department of Education each year.
+These funds are awarded to students with the greatest financial need, most of whom will also be Federal Pell Grant recipients.
 FSEOG funds are used in conjunction with Georgetown University Scholarship funds to meet the need for undergraduate scholarship assistance.
 Students residing in certain states that offer portable funding may be eligible to receive state grants for study at Georgetown University.
 Most states provide information about application procedures and deadlines to high school guidance offices, and further information is available from each state’s education agency.

 ROTC Scholarships: Reserve Officer Training Corps (ROTC) scholarships are available for up to four years of undergraduate study at Georgetown University.
 The Army ROTC program is based at Georgetown University, and students may participate in the Air Force and Navy programs through the Washington Consortium of Universities.

-External Scholarships: Many philanthropic organizations and others offer scholarships for college study.
+External Outside Scholarships: Many philanthropic organizations and others offer scholarships for college study.
 To learn more about these opportunities, visit our website.
-Our site has links to several free scholarship online search engines, a link to sign up for our Listserve to receive emails about scholarship opportunities, and a link to browse our electronic external scholarships bulletin board.
+Our site has a page with links to several free scholarship online search engines, and an electronic external scholarship announcements bulletin board.

 Tuition Benefits: Many employers offer to pay all or part of the college tuition of their employees and their dependents.
 Typically, the organization’s personnel or human resources office can provide information about tuition benefits for employees and their dependents.
 Georgetown provides tuition benefits to eligible University employees for various types of educational expenses.
-Further information is available from the GU Office of Faculty & Staff Benefits, or by calling that office at (202) 687-2500.
+Applications and further information are available from the GU Office of Faculty & Staff Benefits, or by calling that office at (202) 687-2500.

 Military Educational Benefits: The Georgetown University Veterans Office website describes the wide range of resources available to members of the military pursuing higher education, including Military Education Benefits and the Yellow Ribbon Program.
 Further information is available from the Georgetown' University Veterans Office, which is located in Room 224 of the Car Barn Building at 3520 Prospect Street, or by calling that office at (202) 687-2708.

-Federal Work-Study Employment: The Federal Work-Study program ensures employment opportunities for eligible students by providing a federal subsidy to the earnings paid to program participants by their employers.
-Many Work-Study jobs offer opportunities for community service: students are employed to help solve problems related to health care, literacy training, education, welfare, social services, transportation, public safety, crime prevention and control, and community improvement.
-For more information about Federal Work-Study employment visit the GU Student Employment Office (SEO) website.
+Student Employment & Federal Work-Study: Students who wish to work part-time during the academic year or full-time during the summer can obtain employment through the Georgetown University Student Employment Office (SEO).
+Georgetown participates in the Federal Work-Study (FWS) program, which ensures employment opportunities for eligible students by providing a federal subsidy to the earnings paid to program participants by their employers.
+Many Work-Study jobs offer opportunities for earning funds to pay educational costs while doing valuable community service: students are employed to help solve problems related to health care, literacy training, education, welfare, social services, transportation, public safety, crime prevention and control, and community improvement.
+Georgetown also offers an Employment Referral Service (ERS) for currently enrolled students seeking on and off-campus employment who are not eligible for need-based Federal Work-Study funding.
+For more information visit the GU Student Employment Office (SEO) website.

 Federal Direct Student Loans: The subsidized Federal Direct Loan Program is available for undergraduates only; interest on the loan is paid by the federal government and repayment is deferred as long as the student remains in school on at least a half-time basis.
 Unsubsidized Direct Loans are also available for students who are not eligible for the need-based federal interest subsidy.
 Visit our website for information about current program rules and interest rates.

-Federal Perkins and Nursing Student Loans: Georgetown offers these loans to applicants who demonstrate exceptional financial need.
-The interest rate for Federal Perkins and Nursing Student Loans is 5 percent, and no interest accrues while the borrower remains in school on at least a half-time basis.
-The Perkins Loan is set to end on September 30, 2017.
+Nursing Student Loans: Georgetown offers these loans to undergraduate Nursing majors who demonstrate exceptional financial need.
+No interest accrues while the borrower remains in school on at least a half-time basis.
 Visit our website for information about current program rules and interest rates.

 Federal Direct Parent Loans for Undergraduate Students (PLUS): Under this federally sponsored program, each year parents may borrow an amount up to the full cost of attendance at Georgetown minus all other financial aid the student is receiving.
 Visit our website for information about current program rules and interest rates.

-Private Education Loans: Private education loans are offered by some lending institutions to assist students and their families with meeting college expenses.
-The maximum amount a student may borrow per academic period is typically the total cost of attendance minus all financial aid received.
+Private Education Loans: Private education loans are offered by many lending institutions to assist students and their families with meeting college expenses.
+Students considering a private education loan program should carefully consider the terms and conditions of the loan.
+The maximum amount a student may borrow per academic period is the total cost of attendance minus all financial aid received.
 It is recommended that borrowers utilize their potential federal student and parent loan eligibility prior to exploring private education loans.
 Visit our website for information about current program rules and interest rates.

 GU Monthly Payment Plans: Through Georgetown University’s monthly payment plans, all or a portion of the cost of attendance may be paid in monthly scheduled installments.
 Visit the GU Office of Billing and Payment Services website for more information about Georgetown’s monthly payment plans.

-Dewar Tuition Insurance: The A.W.G.
-Dewar Company offers Georgetown families the opportunity to insure their payments to the University for tuition, fees, room, and board.
-Under the plan, if an insured student withdraws from school during a semester because of illness or accident, up to 100 percent of University charges are refundable (or up to 75 percent in the case of mental or nervous disorders) for covered students.
+Tuition Insurance: The A.W.G.
+Dewar Company offers students the opportunity to insure their payments to the University for tuition and fees, as well as room and board.
+Under the plan, if an insured student withdraws from school during a semester because of illness or accident, up to 100 percent of University charges are refunded (or up to 75 percent in the case of mental or nervous disorders).
 This significantly extends the University’s refund policies for students who withdraw.
 Participation in this program is optional.
 Further information about this option can be obtained by visiting their website or calling the A.W.G.
 Dewar Company at (617) 774-1555.

 FINANCIAL AID & GU BILLING ACCOUNTS

-Billing Statements: Students who indicate an intention to enroll at Georgetown (by paying an enrollment deposit or pre-registering for classes) will be billed by the GU Office of Billing and Payment Services, typically in June for the fall semester and December for the spring semester.
-Electronic copies of the student bill are periodically posted online; upon the issuance of a new bill, an email is sent as a notification that a new bill has been posted online at Student Account Services and is accessible via Georgetown's MyAccess site.
+Billing Statements: Students who indicate an intention to enroll at Georgetown by paying an enrollment deposit or pre-registering for classes will be billed by the GU Office of Billing and Payment Services, typically in June for the fall semester and November for the spring semester.
+Electronic copies of the student bill are periodically posted online; upon the issuance of a new bill, an email is sent as a notification that a new bill has been posted online and is accessible via Georgetown's MyAccess site.
 Each student’s bill will include actual tuition charges and required fees, as well as any other known charges such as room and board for students living on campus.

 Financial Aid Credited to Billing Account: Enrolled students who have accepted their offer of financial aid and completed all requirements for the disbursement of the aid offered will (with the exception of Federal Work Study earnings that are paid via bi-weekly paychecks for hours worked) have their aid credited to their student billing account statement.